 Alternatives to Root Canal Treatment

-After tooth extraction you can replace your teeth with Dental Implant, Fixed partial denture or Bridge, removable prosthesis.
+After tooth extraction, you can replace your teeth with a Dental Implant, Fixed partial denture or Bridge, or removable prosthesis.

 How to prevent Root Canal infection or deep cavities?

 - Floss at least once in a day.